-The 10 Best Ways to Find the Right Candidates from a Job Search
+Best Ways to Find the Right Candidates: Top 10 Job Search Tips

 How many people responded to your last “help wanted” ad?
 According to Forbes, the average number of applicants applying for a job is around 118, give or take.
-That’s a lot of resumes to sort through, even if you use an automated system that helps you screen the least qualified applicants from the batch. … Continued
+That’s a lot of resumes to sort through during every job search, even if you use an automated system that helps you screen the least qualified applicants … Continued

 How many people responded to your last “help wanted” ad?
 According to Forbes, the average number of applicants applying for a job is around 118, give or take.
-That’s a lot of resumes to sort through, even if you use an automated system that helps you screen the least qualified applicants from the batch.
+That’s a lot of resumes to sort through during every job search, even if you use an automated system that helps you screen the least qualified applicants from the batch.

 To make your search easier, we’ve put together this list of 10 tips to help you sort the diamonds from the quartz as you conduct your next job search.
 These tips apply to businesses searching for full time, part-time, or contract labor.
 If this is your first time hiring, you might want to check out this guide on what to do before hiring your first employee.